Creekrat/Reading-notes2/class-01.md

  - JavaScript- The *interactive* parts of a webpage

 When you open a webpage the majority of what you see is HTML and CSS.
 These are the coding languages used to create the visual aspect of a webpage.
+HTML and CSS have improved over the years and have updated to HTML5 and CSS3.
+These versions build off of older languages so learning these previous versions help in developing new ones.

+When using the web, the web server hosting any site can be anywhere in the world.
+TO find the location of the web server, the web browser will first connect to a Domain Name System server.
+When you connect to the web you do so by connecting to whats called a Internet Service Provider.
+You type in the domain name